Fifirex/FifiGit/README.md

  =============================

  Total count : [2006]
- Warning: API limits search to first 1000 results only (some Repos might be missed)
+ Warning: API limits search to first 1000 results only (1006 Repos will be missed)

  Proceed, dispite the Warning? (y/n): y